Blocked Fallopain Tubes and Infertility

-Blocked tubes are common causes of infertility.
-Sperm and an egg meet in the fallopian tube for the fertilization.
+Blocked tubes are a common cause of infertility.
+Sperm and egg meat in the fallopian tube for fertilization.
 A blocked tube can prevent them from uniting and thus inhibits resulting fertilisation.

 If both tubes are completely blocked, pregnancy without treatment will be impossible.
-If the fallopian tubes are partially blocked, you can potentially get the pregnant.
-However, the risk of an ectopic pregnancy i.e. pregnancy in the tube, increases.
+If the fallopian tubes are partially blocked, you can potentially get pregnant.
+However, the risk of an ectopic pregnancy, i.e. pregnancy in the tube, increases.

 This is because it’s more difficult for a fertilized egg to move through a blocked tube to the uterus.
 In these cases, your fertility specialist might recommend IVF (in vitro fertilisation).

 Fallopian tubes are usually blocked by pelvic adhesions or scar tissue.
-These can be caused by many factors, including the following:
+This can be caused by many factors, including the following:

 - Pelvic inflammatory disease.
-This diseases can cause scarring or hydrosalpinx.
+This disease can cause scarring or hydrosalpinx.

 - Some sexually transmitted infections (STIs).
 Chlamydia and gonorrhoea can cause scarring and lead to pelvic inflammatory disease resulting in blocked fallopian tubes

 - Endometriosis.
-Endometrial tissue on the outside of other organs can also cause the adhesions that block the fallopian tubes.
-Endometrial tissue can build up in the fallopian tubes and causes a blockage.
+Endometrial tissue on the outside of other organs can also cause adhesions that block fallopian tubes.
+Endometrial tissue can build up in the fallopian tubes and cause a blockage.

 - Past ectopic pregnancy.
 This can result in scarring of the fallopian tubes.

 - Fibroids.
-These benign tumours can block the tubes, particularly where they are attached to uterus.
+These benign tumours can block the tubes, particularly where they are attached to the uterus.

 Hysterosalpingography or HSG is a type of X-ray technique used to examine the inside of fallopian tubes to help diagnose blockages.
 During HSG, your physician introduces a dye into your uterus and fallopian tubes.